-Over three days, between 21st – 24th September 2016, eight volunteers led by Tees Archaeology were trained in how to create basic records of buildings.
+The first session of this Activity had taken place between 21st – 24th September 2016, when eight volunteers, led by Tees Archaeology, were trained in how to create basic records of buildings.
 This was the beginning of the Skelton ‘Snapshot in Time’ activity, intended to create a systematic record of all the buildings of the historic core of Skelton.

-During the subsequent 26 volunteer days of work, a total of 45 building records were created (see example opposite).
+During the subsequent 26 volunteer days of work in 2016, a total of 45 building records were created (see example opposite).
 These covered more than 45 buildings, since short terraces of similar properties were given a single building number.